Maddosaurus/maddosaurus.github.io/_posts/2020-06-06-htb-bastion.md

 ```

 ## SMB
-The host has anonymous SMB with disabled message signing, so let's have a look at that.
-Let's begin with some recon:
+A closer investigation of the SMB service reveals that it is allowing anonymous access with disabled message signing, which in turn enables public enumeration.
 `msf5 > use auxiliary/scanner/smb/pipe_auditor`
 This yields some interesting endpoints:
 ```